Entertainment News Roundup: Key winners of the 2022 Golden Globe awards; Box Office: 'Spider-Man: No Way Home' Rules Again, 'The 355' Misfires and more | Entertainment

 'Power of the Dog,' 'West Side Story' take top Golden Globes at off-screen ceremony

 Dark Western "The Power of the Dog" and a remake of "West Side Story" won the biggest awards on Sunday at a diminished Golden Globes ceremony held privately without the usual glitzy lineup of Hollywood's top television and movie stars.
-Actors, directors, and film studios have largely ignored the Globes this year after criticism in 2021 that its organizers, the Hollywood Foreign Press Association (HFPA), operated with questionable ethics policies and no Black members.
+Actors, directors and film studios largely ignored the Globes this year after criticism in 2021 that its organizers, the Hollywood Foreign Press Association (HFPA), operated with questionable ethics policies and no Black members https://www.reuters.com/article/us-awards-goldenglobes-diversity-idUSKBN2AR01A.
 Longtime broadcaster NBC opted not to air this year's awards.

+'Hippy granddad' O Yeong-su wins S.Korea's first Golden Globe for 'Squid Game' role

+South Korean actor O Yeong-su won the country's first Golden Globe award on Sunday for his role in Netflix hit "Squid Game", drawing cheers at home and abroad despite criticism for the ceremony's organisers over a lack of diversity.
+O, 77, won best supporting actor in television for his portrayal of Oh II-nam, also known as The Host or Player 001, becoming the first South Korean ever to snatch a Golden Globe.